-Since a quarantine period would count as missed days away from work, confirmed work-related COVID-19 cases would be recordable on the OSHA Log.
+A confirmed work-related COVID-19 case would be recordable on the OSHA Log if the employee is under quarantine and can’t work remotely.
 Therefore, impacted employers should record the case as an “illness.”
-They should also count the number of calendar days that the employee was excused by a health care professional or was unable to work and any days that the employee was on modified duty if applicable.
+They should also count the number of calendar days that the employee was excused by a health care professional or was unable to work and any days that the worker was on modified duty if applicable.

 An employee’s COVID-19 case is likely not work-related if the employee was the only one in their vicinity to contract COVID-19, and their job duties do not include having regular contact with the general public or involve other high-risk activities.

-If Someone in the Workplace Tests Positive for COVID-19, Should Employers Proactively Encourage Employees to Get Tested?
+If Someone In The Workplace Test Positive For COVID-19, Should Employers Proactively Encourage Employees To Get Tested?

-Not necessarily.
-OSHA does not require employers to notify other employees if one of their co-workers tests positive for COVID-19.
-However, employers must take appropriate steps to protect the rest of the workforce from exposure to the virus.
+Employers must also take appropriate steps to protect the rest of the workforce from exposure to the virus.
 These steps include cleaning and disinfecting the work environment if the employee was present leading up to the confirmation and continuing to screen workers for signs and symptoms of the virus.
-Employers should also notify workers to monitor themselves for COVID-19 and recommend that they get tested if they start to present with any signs and symptoms.

 Remember, even when cases are determined to be work-related, to be recordable on the OSHA 300 Log, the worker needs to: